The ultimate resource for a dynamic profession

 Posters, bookmarks, gifts, and incentives—including the popular READ posters and the READ Design Studio—that help promote libraries, literacy, and reading.

-Booklist is the book review magazine of the American Library Association, considered an essential collection development and readers’-advisory tool by thousands of librarians for more than 100 years.
-Booklist Online includes a growing archive of 135,000+ reviews available to subscribers as well as a wealth of free content offering the latest news and views on books and media.
-Booklist subscribers also get a quarterly print supplement, Book Links, helping them connect books, libraries, and K-8 classrooms.
+Booklist is the book review magazine of the American Library Association, considered an essential collection development and readers’-advisory tool by thousands of librarians for more than 112 years.
+Subscriptions to Booklist include full access to Booklist Online, which includes digital editions of Booklist, a growing archive of 180,000+ reviews, as well as a wealth of free content offering the latest news and views on books and media.
+Booklist subscribers also receive Book Links, a quarterly supplement helping connect books to libraries, and K-8 classrooms.

 American Libraries, the magazine of the American Library Association, offers a suite of print and electronic publications, appearing 6 times per year in print and offering the weekly e-newsletter AL Direct.
 For more than 100 years, American Libraries has kept readers informed in print and (increasingly) online, keeping library and information science and technology workers in touch with the profession’s most current concerns.